 We can only investigate complaints related to the professional conduct of individual CLXT's.
-We cannot address concerns regarding another regulated health professional, employers, labour relations issues or compensation issues.
+We cannot address concerns regarding another regulated health professional, employers and employment issues, labour relations issues or compensation issues.

 Before submitting a complaint, one may find it helpful to review the ACCLXT Code of Ethics and Standards of Practice to assist in determining if what the CLXT did was unsafe and/or unethical.
 Once your complaint is submitted to the ACCLXT, a copy of your submission will be sent to the CLXT you have identified.
 Your contact information will not be shared.
 If your complaint involves more than one CLXT, you will need to complete a separate complaint form for each CLXT.
 Please all listed information as well as a signature, must be completed or your complaint may not be processed.